 University credit may be granted for College Board Advanced Placement Tests on which a student earns a score of 3 or higher.
-The credit may be applied toward general-education requirements, elective units for graduation, as subject credit for use in a minor, or as a prerequisite to a major.
+The credit may be applied toward general-education requirements (approximately half of which can be met by Advanced Placement credit), elective units for graduation, as subject credit for use in a minor, or as a prerequisite to a major.
 For further details, see the advanced placement chart in "Undergraduate Admissions, Policies and Procedures."

 ERC academic counselors provide information about advanced placement or courses that meet the general education requirements of the college.
 Students should take advantage of the counseling available in the Academic Advising Office to help them effectively incorporate the college general-education requirements into their academic program.